edibblepdx/booklist/README.md

   > Part of the "Very Short Introductions" series (148 pages).
 I bought this from a chic bookstore while reading Houseki no Kuni.
   > In it, Damien Keown explores the creation and evolution of Buddhism, its variations, central teachings, and its dissemination throughout Asia and the West.
   > There exists a new and updated second edition.
+- :star: __Confucianism: A Very Short Introduction__; _Daniel K. Gardner_
+  > Part of the "Very Short Introductions" series (124 pages).
+I bought this while reading Kingdom, where the comparison of
+  > Legalism and Confucianism is an existing theme.
+In it, Daniel K. Gardner explores classical Confucianism, Mencius and Xunzi schools of confuciansim,
+  > and Neo Confucianism, ending with Confucianism in practice leading into the 20th and 21st centuries.
 - __Introduction to Mathematical Analysis I__; _B.
 Lafferiere, G. Lafferiere, Nguyen Mau Nam_
   > G. Lafferiere and Nguyen Mau Nam were two of my professors whom I deeply respect.
 - __The Book of Shaders__; _Patricio Gonzalez Vivo, Jen Lowe_